NarrativeScience-old/pynocular/README.md

 - Provides simple methods for basic SQLAlchemy support (create, delete, update, read)
 - Contains access to more advanced functionality such as custom SQLAlchemy selects
 - Contains helper functions for creating new database tables
-- Advanced transaction management system allows you to conditionally put requests in transactions
+- Supports automatic and nested transactions

 Table of Contents: